- 1 Launch And Pray “Optimization.”

 Then, if possible, I try to write down the exact time the campaign goes live.

-As the campaign is running I’ll a few quick notes on a weekly basis:
+As the campaign is running I’ll write a few quick notes on a weekly basis:

 - Which angle performed the best